-Chop the tomato that you scooped out and add it to a medium mixing bowl with the breadcrumbs, 1/3 cup of Parmesan cheese, mozzarella cheese, garlic, herbs, 1/2 teaspoon salt, pepper, and olive oil.
+Chop the tomato that you scooped out and add it to a medium mixing bowl with the breadcrumbs, Parmesan cheese, mozzarella cheese, garlic, herbs, 1/2 teaspoon salt, pepper, and olive oil.
 Mix well to combine.

 Set the hollow tomatoes upright in a baking dish or on a sheet pan and fill each with equal amounts of the stuffing, mounding the stuffing up if necessary.

-Bake the tomatoes for 15 to 20 minutes, until the skin just begins to crack, the filling is bubbly, and the cheese is melted, about 15 to 25 minutes.
-If you like (and use a broiler-safe dish), finish them under the broiler for about 2 minutes.
+Bake the tomatoes until the skin just begins to crack, the filling is bubbly, and the cheese is melted, about 15 to 25 minutes.
+If you like (and used a broiler-safe dish), finish them under the broiler for about 2 minutes.